 While you are in the wilderness, what are you seeing in your own heart?
 How are you relating to God?
 Do you avoid him?
 Ignore him?
 Get angry at him?
 Do you act as though he is very far away and too busy with everything else to attend to your suffering?
 Are you frustrated that God is powerful enough to end your suffering but he hasn’t?
 In your depression, let God reveal your heart.
 You might find spiritual issues that contribute to or even cause your depression.

 Which Path Will You Choose?

 - You have no hope, even though Scripture, God’s words to you, offers hope on almost every page.
-Here’s just one example, “Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for his compassions never fail.
-They are new every morning; great is your faithfulness” (Lamentations 3:21–23).
+Here’s just one example: “Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for his compassions never fail.
+They are new every morning; great is your faithfulness” (Lam 3:21–23).

 - You think life is meaningless, even though you are a servant of the King and every small step of obedience resonates throughout eternity.
-This is God’s purpose for you today, “For in Christ Jesus neither circumcision nor uncircumcision has any value.
-The only thing that counts is faith expressing itself through love” (Galatians 5:6).
+This is God’s purpose for you today: “For in Christ Jesus neither circumcision nor uncircumcision has any value.
+The only thing that counts is faith expressing itself through love” (Gal 5:6).

 - In other words, in many areas of life, you simply do not believe what God says.

 Practical Strategies for Change